 We are SO CLOSE to being done.
 Next is to stain and seal it.
 The reason I choose to stain my vanities, is because white oak often turns a bit yellow-ish when you seal it.
 So by staining first, I’m trying to keep it as close to the natural color as possible.

 Finding white oak stains are next to impossible, so I ended up doing two custom color matches.
 The stain on the left is a white wash, so you see all of the white flecks that are in the grain, and the right option is a little bit darker.
-The darker stain is what I ended up using on this vanity as well as on my kitchen cabinets.
-I did dilute the stain for my kitchen cabinets with CLEAR untinted stain.
+Both look BEAUTIFUL on white oak.
+For this vanity I actually layers the left with 1 coat followed by 1 coat of the right.

 If you’re looking for even more info on how to use Power Tools, build things and start tackling your own projects like this White Oak Vanity Build?
 Check out my online course, DIY Beginner Basics, that teaches you all of the things you need to feel confident and ready to start.
 Try a FREE LESSON from the course today!